 Living in this “reaction mode” to our body shape leaves most of us pretty miserable.

-But here’s the good news: you don’t have to learn to love your body to stop living this way and start living the life you want.
+But here’s the good news: you don’t have to learn to love your body to start living the life you want.

 All you have to do is learn to accept your body.
 Which I find is much easier for most of my clients than body love.